FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 1. Players can use "UI" to slightly bypass the anti Mirror's & Camera but will eventually get fixed if possible.
 2. Player Ragdolls DONT work currently & this may not get fixed because ragdolls are very very cosmetic.
-3. i forgot to do the Spawn Protection so it just doesnt work currently, oopsies (will be fixed in the next update)

 # **{Terms}**